TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/33 - Micah/Micah 4/Micah 4.9.md

 ---

-Now why dost thou cry out aloud?
-Is there no king in thee, is thy counsellor perished, that pangs have taken hold of thee as of a woman in travail?
+Now why do you cry out aloud?
+Is there no king in you?
+Has your counselor perished, that pains have taken hold of you as of a woman in travail?